By M. Kruse

 Hawaiian airlines offers direct flights from several mainland U.S. cities.
 All flights from the mainland are long, but the journey doesn’t feel so bad when you’re flying Hawaiian Airlines, where island vibes start the moment you step on board.
 Route options include:

-- Southwest & Mountain States: Phoenix (PHX), Las Vegas (LAS), and Austin (AUS)
+Southwest & Mountain States: Phoenix (PHX) and Las Vegas (LAS)

 These routes connect to destinations across the Hawaiian Islands, including Honolulu (Oʻahu), Kahului (Maui), Kona and Hilo (Hawai‘i Island), and Līhuʻe (Kauaʻi).